-Your employer will withhold income tax when shares are purchased for you under the ESPP; to the extent the €2,065 exemption does not apply.
-If you sell your shares to HP or before the three-year holding period expires, you are responsible for notifying your employer of the sale.
+Your employer will withhold income tax when shares are purchased for you under the ESPP; to the extent the EUR 2,065 exemption does not apply.
+If the EUR 2,065 exemption applied and you sell your shares to HP or before the three-year holding period expires, you are responsible for notifying your employer of the sale.
 It is your responsibility to pay and report any taxes due when you sell shares acquired under the ESPP and if dividends are paid and Italian withholding tax has not been applied to such dividends.